compasjs/compas/docs/README.md

 ## Why

-Here at [lightbase](https://lightbase.nl) we had a constantly growing boilerplate for new projects.
-To facilitate our needs more and to stop copying and pasting things around this project was born.
-This project is for now tailored at monolithic projects.
+My work involved doing many small projects.
+I had a hard time backporting incremental fixes to existing projects.
+To facilitate my needs more and to stop copying and pasting things around, this project was born.

 ## Features breakdown

-**@lbu/cli**:
+**@compas/cli**:

 - Run user scripts (in watch mode)
 - Run the linter
-- A LBU based boilerplate
+- A Compas based boilerplate
 - Test runner
 - Benchmark runner
 - Necessary Docker container management

-**@lbu/lint-config**:
+- Visualise the known database structure of @compas/code-gen

+**@compas/lint-config**:

 - All necessary ESLint and Prettier dependencies
 - Default configuration for ESLint and Prettier

-**@lbu/insight**:
+**@compas/insight**:

 - A structured logger
   - Writing newline delimited JSON in production